Julien-Elie/usenet-signcontrol/README.md

 - **PROGRAM\_GPG**

-The path to the GPG executable.
+The path to the required GPG executable.
 It is usually `C:\Progra~1\GNU\GnuPG\gpg.exe` or `/usr/bin/gpg`.

 - **PGP2\_COMPATIBILITY**